Reconstructing Quantum States and Expectations via Dynamical Tomography: Quality of Dynamical Tomography via Linear Regression

-The minimization of the functional in \eqref{eq:opt_func} is however impractical, as we need to be able to evaluate every evolved observable corresponding to $\Xc$ at all time instants $\Tc$ and to consider in $\Rc$ every possible combination of such observables.
-Similar problems emerge in trying to optimize standard tomographic protocol, see \cite{liang2023optimizing}.
+However, minimization of the functional in \eqref{eq:opt_func} is impractical, as we need to be able to evaluate every evolved observable corresponding to $\Xc$ at all time instants $\Tc$ and to consider in $\Rc$ every possible combination of such observables.
+Similar problems arise in trying to optimize standard tomographic protocols; see \cite{liang2023optimizing}.
 Furthermore, notice that while $\Xc$ is a set of finite cardinality, $\Tc$ may have infinite cardinality.
 In view of the difficulty of solving \eqref{eq:opt_func}, we propose an heuristic iterative procedure for determining the observables to be considered in $\Rc$.

-The identification of a set $\Rc$ or small cardinality is fundamental to reduce the number of experiment and the resources required for state reconstruction.
-The idea behind the procedure we propose below is therefore to maximize the information that can be acquired with a single measurement of an observable in $\Rc,$ {\em given that a number of previous measurements have already been chosen or performed}.
+The identification of a set $\Rc$ of small cardinality is fundamental to reduce the number of experiment and the resources required for state reconstruction.
+The idea behind the procedure is therefore to maximize the information that can be acquired with a single measurement of an observable in $\Rc,$ {\em given that a number of previous measurements have already been chosen or performed}.
 This allows for an iterative optimization procedure, which might be suboptimal in general.

 In the following, we label with $\Rc_k$ the set of measurement operators found in steps $1,\dots, k$ and with $X^k$ the observable that is chosen in the $k$-th step of the procedure.
 The procedure involve the following steps.